helix-foundation/currency/contracts/currency/README.md

 ##### Security Notes
  - This is not the same as the user's balance at the time.
 This is used purely for looking at snapshotted voting power and accounts for the delegation decisions of the `_owner` address.
+ - reverts if called on the current or future blocks

 #### getPastVotingGons
 Arguments: